 To better understand the domestic distribution and the domestic-international divide in the holder structure of U.S. Treasuries, we can turn to the Fed financial accounts.

 Figure 4 immediately makes obvious what we miss when looking only a COFER and TIC data: The massive internationalization of U.S. treasury holdings between 1945 and 2008, from virtually zero in 1945 to just below half of the outstanding volume by 2008.
 Equally astonishingly, this trend has since reversed, and foreign holdings of Treasuries currently stand at about 30% of the total.
-(Note that this reversal has taken place while debt issuance by the U.S. government has massively increased).
-In other words, although foreign holdings of U.S. Treasuries have continued to grow in absolute terms (see Figure 3), the relative share of foreigners in the holder structure has been in decline ever since the global financial crisis.
+In other words, although foreign holdings of U.S. Treasuries have continued to grow, the relative share of foreigners in the holder structure has been in decline ever since the global financial crisis.
+The slack has been picked up, of course, by the Fed.

 Weekly data on foreign official holdings